peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 This object does not represent a number (for this purpose, infinities and not-a-number or NaN values, but not CBORObject.Null, are considered numbers).

  * System.OverflowException:
-This object's value, if truncated to an integer, is outside the range of a 64-bit unsigned integer.
+This object's value, if converted to an integer by discarding its fractional part, is outside the range of a 64-bit unsigned integer.

 <a id="CanFitInDouble"></a>
 ### CanFitInDouble